infumap/infumap/docs/deployment/raspberry-pi.md

 Now clone the Infumap repo:

     cd ~
-    mkdir git
+    mkdir -p git
     cd git
     git clone https://github.com/infumap/infumap.git
     cd infumap

 Cloning downloads the source without executing it.
 If you want a review point before the build, inspect project scripts such as `build.sh`.

-Find the exact `nvm` release you want to install at https://github.com/nvm-sh/nvm (for example, `v0.40.1`), then download that specific installer, inspect it, and run it:
+Find the exact `nvm` release you want to install at https://github.com/nvm-sh/nvm (for example, `v0.40.4`), then download that specific installer, inspect it, and run it:

     curl -fsSLo /tmp/nvm-install.sh https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh
     less /tmp/nvm-install.sh
     bash /tmp/nvm-install.sh
     rm /tmp/nvm-install.sh

 Log out and log back in so your shell picks up the `nvm` initialization added by the installer.
-Then install Node.js:
+Then install and use the repo-pinned Node.js version from `.nvmrc`:

     exit
     ssh -i ~/.ssh/infumap_pi_ed25519 infumap@<ip address>
+    cd ~/git/infumap
-    nvm install node
+    nvm install
+    nvm use

+If you want to check current npm advisories explicitly, do it as a separate step instead of relying on build-time install output:

+    cd ~/git/infumap/web
+    npm audit
+    cd ~/git/infumap

 Finally build Infumap: